City Guide for: Southport, UK

 Formby Beach

-Approximately 1 hour 15 minutes by car or train from Southport.
-Escape to the natural beauty of Formby Beach, known for its stunning sand dunes, pine forests, and red squirrel reserve.
-Enjoy a refreshing walk along the coast, spot local wildlife, and breathe in the fresh sea air.
-With its tranquil atmosphere and picturesque scenery, Formby Beach is the perfect place to unwind and reconnect with nature.
+Escape to the natural beauty of Formby Beach, known for its stunning sand dunes and red squirrel reserve.
+Enjoy a walk along the coast, build sandcastles, or spot the local wildlife.
+Formby Beach offers a refreshing escape from the hustle and bustle of city life.

 Travel Time